 The place was pretty big, and old enough to have steam heat.
-The mains ran from here to there, and used to return to a boiler that was nearly as large as my imagination.
+The steam mains ran from here to there, and used to return to a boiler that was nearly as large as my imagination.
 It ran on gravity in those days.
-They kept the boiler pressure low so the condensate's static weight as it stacked between the steam traps and the boiler's waterline was enough to enter the boiler.
+They kept the boiler pressure low so the condensate's static weight, as it stacked between the steam traps and the boiler's waterline, was enough to enter the boiler.

 But then that old boiler earned its retirement.
 Its replacement was young and efficient and held much less water.
 That was a problem because this one would go off on low-water before the condensate had a chance to return.

 So they added a boiler-feed pump to the mix, which meant they also had to add steam traps to the ends of the mains.

 As they looked a bit deeper into the system they noticed that it was taking on lots of fresh water, which probably had a lot to do with the old boiler demise.
 Cold feed water contains oxygen, and that old boiler was made of iron.

 One of the guys suspected that the long, buried return line might be leaking, so they looked into it, and sure enough, it was.
 Condensate is steam turned to water, but as it changes state, it absorbs carbon dioxide, which is Mother Nature at work, and that creates carbonic acid, which eats steel pipes.

 But rather than dig up and replace that buried return line, another of the guys suggested that they abandon it in favor of a condensate-transfer pump.
 This would collect the condensate from the end-of-main trap and pump it overhead back to the boiler-feed pump.
 It's a common solution to a problem that's liable to reappear, and it usually goes off without a hitch.
 But not this time.